rnv10/Adventure-Game/README.md

 HOW TO DOWNLOAD AND PLAY THE GAME :

-Open Skii Game Folder and run .exe application file
+Open Adventure Game Folder and run .exe application file

 #################### GAME ON ####################